Dell OptiPlex: Series 6 - Pro 2

 The Dell OptiPlex chassis now follows the Pro 2 chassis introduced with the OptiPlex 7071 and now also on the 3080, 5080 and 7080 models.
-Up to a 500W 92% 80+ Platinum PSU and support for Nvidia RTX Graphics Cards.
+Up to a 500 W 92% 80+ Platinum PSU and support for Nvidia RTX Graphics Cards.
 All Models including All-in-ones offer 802.11ax WiFi 6 Options and all Desktop models offer a Serial Port Adapter, which can be expanded with a variety of ports including; Serial Ports, VGA, DisplayPorts, HDMI, and USB Type C alt DisplayPorts.
 OptiPlex offers Energy Star 8.0 configurations, as well as EPEAT Silver and Gold configurations to its customers.